nancyqn-thompsong9/notes/README.md

 Second, always plan beforehand.
 When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
 Using a planning tool like Trello or Asana can help keep you organized and on track.
 Planning ahead will also help prevent last-minute panic and stress, as you will know exactly what needs to happen and when.
  （108个字符）

+# 2024-02-25
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it's written, so invest time in making it clear and concise.
+Complexity can be a necessary evil, but avoid it whenever possible.
+As you build software, continuously refactor and optimize for understandability.
+The best code is often the simplest one that gets the job done."

+In practice, this means:
+1. Write small, focused functions or methods.
+2. Use descriptive names for variables, functions, and classes.
+3. Practice DRY (Don't Repeat Yourself) principle.
+4. Design for modularity and extensibility.
+5. Comment your code thoughtfully, explaining why something is done rather than what is done.
+6. Test early, test often, and embrace automated testing.